-Goal 2: All stakeholders in students' welfare, including educators and administrators, will increase their knowledge and level of 21^{st} century skills in order to effectively integrate educational technology across curricula that will enable students to achieve the goals of the core curriculum content standards and attain success in a global society.
+Goal 2: All stakeholders in students' welfare, including educators and administrators, will increase their knowledge and level of 21st century skills in order to effectively integrate educational technology across curricula that will enable students to achieve the goals of the Common Core Standards and attain success in a global society.

-Objective 1: All educators, including administrators, will participate in ongoing, sustained, highquality professional development activities focused on infusing 21st century skills into curricula and instructional practices.
-Timeline: July 1, 2010 - June 30, 2013 This objective is ongoing.
+Objective 1: All educators, including administrators, will participate in ongoing, sustained, high-quality professional development activities focused on infusing 21st century skills into curricula and instructional practices.

+Timeline: July 1, 2013 - June 30, 2016 This objective has been met and is ongoing.

 Objective 2: All school administrators will model the 21st century skills necessary to provide effective and informed leadership that supports the infusion of educational technology and encourages learning beyond the school walls.

-Timeline: July 1, 2010 - June 30, 2013 This objective is ongoing.
+Timeline: July 1, 2013 - June 30, 2016 This objective has been met and is ongoing.

-Objective 3: All supervision and evaluation practices will address the effective use of educational technology for student achievement of the Core Curriculum Content Standards and success in a global society.
-Timeline: July 1, 2010 - June 30, 2013 This objective is ongoing
+Objective 3: All supervision and evaluation practices will address the effective use of educational technology for student achievement of the Common Core Standards and success in a global society.

-Objective 4: All educators, including administrators, will use e-mail and other interactive tools including the SIS [Genesis] and its Parent Portal to communicate with parents/legally designated caregivers, students and other educators electronically.
+Objective 4: All educators, including administrators, will use e-mail and other interactive tools including Schoolwires, Naviance, Global Connect, the SIS [Genesis] and its Parent Portal to communicate with parents/legally designated caregivers, students and other educators electronically.